Alamin-22/BikeStoreBackEndWithMongoose/README.md

 }
 ```

+---

 ### Step 3: Project Folder Structure

-Create the following folder structure:
+Organize your project using the following structure:

 ```
 project-root/